Industry NewsOpinion

 He’ll always be the rumpled detective living in that less than glamorous trailer.

 What series wouldn’t be blessed to have Garner as its star?
-His Jim Rockford was handsome and charismatic, reticent to fight but capable of finishing a brawl if needed.
+His Jim Rockford was handsome and charismatic, reluctant to fight but capable of finishing a brawl if needed.
 In short, “The Rockford Files” wasn’t “The Rockford Files” without him.

 It was just another detective yarn.
 Tell that to Hollywood.